penglee13/penglee13.github.io/_pages/about.md

 # 🔥 News
+- *2024.03 - 2024.08*, Visiting Scholar, College of Medicine, The Ohio State University.
 - *2024.03*: &nbsp;🎉🎉 Accepted to the Biomedical Sciences Graduate Program at The Ohio State University.
 Served as a visiting scholar before enrollment.

 # 📝 Publications
 - **Li, P.**, Guo, S., Zhang, C., Parvej, M. M., & Zhang, J. (2024).
 A Construction Method for a Dynamic Weighted Protein Network Using Multi-Level Embedding.
 Applied Sciences, 14(10), 4090.